grafana/grafana/docs/sources/administration/configuration.md

 ### allowed_auth_providers

-Specify what authentication providers should be allowed for AWS plugins.
-The providers will be listed in the data source configuration page for the plugin.
-If the plugin is configured using provisioning, only providers that are specified in `allowed_auth_providers` will be accepted.
+Specify what authentication providers that the AWS plugins allow.
+For a list of allowed providers, refer to the data-source configuration page for a given plugin.
+If you configure a plugin by provisioning, only providers that are specified in `allowed_auth_providers` are allowed.

 Options: `default` (AWS SDK Default), `keys` (Access && key secret key), `credentials` (Credentials field), `ec2_IAM_role` (EC2 IAM Role)